soanagno/rba-pinns/Code/Pytorch/README.md

 # Instructions

 Simply edit the constructor of the PINN class to activate each mode.
-Make sure that either rba or sa are activated but not both at the same time.
+Make sure that either RBA or SA weights are activated but not both at the same time.

 ```
 self.rba = 1  # activate RBA